roblanf/euc_qc/README.md

 Also note that there are no commandline arguments.
 That's by design.
 Without commandline arguments, the script itself is a perfect record of what we did.
 This helps becuase when I get new data, I drop a copy of this script into the folder with the fastq files, then run that version of the script.
 Then, in a year when I can't remember exactly what I did for the QC, it's all there in the script.

-## compare.sh
+## compare_mappers.sh

 ### What it does

 Compares a few common pieces of mapping software, by mapping a single sample of reads (you could easily subset your reads if mapping one sample takes too long).
 All we do is map a single sample to the reference with all the mappers, then use FastQC to look at how it went on the whole genome, and on the subset we're interested in (the genes, for us).
+By piping the output to a log file, we can extract how long each mapper took too, as well as its computational efficiency (how well it used all the threads you gave it).

 ### Settings